 - Will your donation be tax-deductible?
 Not every call seeking a donation is from a charity.
 Some calls might be from Political Action Committees or other groups where donations are not deductible.
 See more questions to ask here.

-- Resist the pressure to donate now.
+- Resist the pressure to donate on the spot.
 After you’ve listened to the caller, hang up the phone and think about what they said.
 Then, go online and do your own research:

 - Search for the organization’s name and phone number, plus the word “scam” or “complaint.”
 What you find might help you decide if you want to make that donation.